crystal-code-tools/CRYSTALpytools/docs_source/installation.rst

 most common mistake at this stage is that the environment was not activated as described above.

-Please note that ``pip`` will only install the functions and not the example / test cases (provided as Jupyter Notebooks.
+Please note that both ``pip`` and ``conda`` can only install the functions and not the example / test cases (provided as Jupyter Notebooks.
 This decision was taken in order to reduce the volume of data transferred when installing.
-If you are interested in the example notebooks please read the section below.
+If you are interested in the example notebooks please read the 'Testing' section below.

 Set the path to runcry and runprop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~